william-galvin/chess/README.md

 ### Using the Model
 Instead of personally spending hours perfecting a handmade eval function, I tried to let the NN handle that.
 Good eval functions look at not just material, but also positional advantages, tempo, and other fancy chess things, and that's theoretically what the NN was learning to recognize as it trained.

-To actually use the model in Rust, I used the [tch](https://docs.rs/tch/latest/tch/)crate:
+To actually use the model in Rust, I used the [tch](https://docs.rs/tch/latest/tch/) crate:

 ```Rust
 /// Takes two tensors and returns a f64.